-- Ensure that Composite strip layup Laminate 1 is set active in the A Treeview. - In the Treeview double-click the Contours layer. - Select Stress (bottom) contour results for entity Tsai Wu, for Unaveraged nodal results.
-By default, the stresses will be shown in the laminate material direction. - Select the Contour Display tab and pick the Contour Key Details button, change the number of significant figures to 4 and deselect the Show minimum value option.
+- Ensure that Composite strip layup Laminate 1 is set active in the \$\lambda\$ Treeview. - In the Treeview double-click the Contours layer. - Select Stress Solids lamina (bottom) contour results for entity Tsai Wu, for Unaveraged nodal results.
+By default, the stresses will be shown in the laminate material direction. - Select the Appearance tab and with the Contour Key check box ticked, press the Set button.
+Change the number of Significant figures to 4 and de-select the Show minimum value option.